scientific-python/learn.scientific-python.org/content/contributors/setup/next-steps.md

 ---
 title: "Next Steps"
-about: "Start exploring some of the packages from the Scientific Python ecosystem."
-youtube_id:
 ---

-**[DRAFT] This video has not been recorded yet.**

-Scientific Python is built on the Python programming language.
-Using Scientific Python therefore requires having a firm grasp of Python itself.
+Scientific Python therefore requires having a firm grasp of Python itself.
 We suggest reading through the [official tutorial](https://docs.python.org/3/tutorial/), doing an online